University Honors College

 Profile of Students Admitted Fall 2019

 How to Apply

-New Freshman and Transfer students who have NOT yet applied to PSU must apply via the PSU general application.
+New Freshman and Transfer students who have not yet applied to PSU must apply to the Honors College via the PSU general application.

 Admission Decision Notification

 The Honors College receives applications to review once the students is formally admitted to Portland State University.
 This may cause a delay in notification of application status.

 Students who apply for the following fall term by January 1 will be notified with a decision by March 1.
 All other students will be notified with a decision within about 10 weeks of their admission to PSU; see below for specific admission notification dates.
 Missing GPA, transcripts, or test scores will delay the process.
 Due to the large volume of applications we receive, the Honors College cannot provide advanced notice of admissions decisions.